bcwik9/Espruino-Apps/README.md

 It's a good place for project ideas and sensors.

 Additionally, it has instructions on how to write your own custom modules and load them straight from github.

-## Apps
-### bbq.js: Control the temperature of your smoker or BBQ grill.
-Servo and thermometers control the damper on a smoker or BBQ grill to control the temperature automatically.

-### http_server.js: Simple HTTP Server
-A server should be running.
-Get the IP of the ESP8266 (look at your router's DHCP client list), and navigate to that in a web browser in port 3000 (or whatever you set it to).
-It should look something like `192.168.0.100:3000`.
-A page should load.

-### DS18B20_temperature_server.js: App that reads one wire temperature sensors (specifically a DS18B20 sensor).
-Additional Setup Instructions:
-- Displays temperature on a [SSD1306 0.96" OLED screen](https://www.espruino.com/SSD1306).
-Sends temperatures to an [Adafruit IO account](https://io.adafruit.com) once set up.

-### relay_server.js: App that controls a relay.
-Can turn on/off.
-Additional Setup Instructions:
-A server should be running.
-Get the IP of the ESP8266 (look at your router's DHCP client list), and navigate to that in a web browser in port 3000 (or whatever you set it to).
-It should look something like `192.168.0.100:3000`.
-A page should load.
-Going to `/on` in the browser will turn the relay on; going to `/off` in the browser will turn it off.

-### adafruit_http_post.js
-Example of how to use HTTP POST to send data to an [Adafruit IO account](https://io.adafruit.com) once set up.

-### adafruit_mqtt.js
-Example of how to use MQTT to send data to an [Adafruit IO account](https://io.adafruit.com) once set up.